 5.2 Effective upon execution of this Agreement, the Milam Parties and the Lender Parties, and each of them, forever release and discharge the City and its past and present subsidiary corporations, parent corporations, affiliates, partners, joint venturers, successors, assigns, contractors, subcontractors, officers, directors, shareholders, employees, agents, attorneys and insurers (in their individual and representative capacities), from any and all claims, demands, losses, damages, actions, causes of action, suits, debts, promises, liabilities, obligations, liens, costs, expenses, attorneys’ fees, indemnities, subrogations (contractual or equitable) or duties, of any nature, character or description of any kind whatsoever, whether known or unknown, fixed or contingent, accrued or not yet accrued, matured or not yet matured, anticipated or unanticipated, asserted or unasserted, arising from, or relating to, directly or indirectly, the Dispute.

+5.3 Effective upon execution this Agreement, the City forever releases and discharges the Consultant Parties, and each of them, and their past and present subsidiary corporations, parent corporations, affiliates, partners, joint venturers, successors, assigns, contractors, subcontractors, officers, directors, shareholders, employees, agents, attorneys and insurers (in their individual and representative capacities), from any and all claims, demands, losses, damages, actions, causes of action, suits, debts, promises, liabilities, obligations, liens, costs, expenses, attorneys’ fees, indemnities, subrogations (contractual or equitable) or duties, of any nature, character or description of any kind whatsoever, whether known or unknown, fixed or contingent, accrued or not yet accrued, matured or not yet matured, anticipated or unanticipated, asserted or unasserted, which the City may have or may hereinafter have against one or more of the Parties arising from, or relating to, directly or indirectly, the Dispute.

+5.4.
+Effective upon execution of this Agreement, the Consultant Parties, and each of them, forever release and discharge the City and its past and present subsidiary corporations, parent corporations, affiliates, partners, joint venturers, successors, assigns, contractors, subcontractors, officers, directors, shareholders, employees, agents, attorneys and insurers (in their individual and representative capacities), from any and all claims, demands, losses, damages, actions, causes of action, suits, debts, promises, liabilities, obligations, liens, costs, expenses, attorneys’ fees, indemnities, subrogations (contractual or equitable) or duties, of any nature, character or description of any kind whatsoever, whether known or unknown, fixed or contingent, accrued or not yet accrued, matured or not yet matured, anticipated or unanticipated, asserted or unasserted, arising from, or relating to, directly or indirectly, the Dispute.

-5.3 The Parties acknowledge as follows: (i) that they have been fully advised and/or represented by counsel of their selection in the negotiation and execution of this Agreement; (ii) that they are fully familiar with all of the circumstances surrounding the matters released in this Agreement; (iii) that in executing this Agreement, they are relying solely upon their own independent judgment and the advice of their own counsel; and (iv) that they have not been influenced in any way whatsoever by any representation, statement, action or omission by any of the Parties released under this Agreement, or their officers, employees, agents, representatives or attorneys.
+5.5 The Parties acknowledge as follows: (i) that they have been fully advised and/or represented by counsel of their selection in the negotiation and execution of this Agreement; (ii) that they are fully familiar with all of the circumstances surrounding the matters released in this Agreement; (iii) that in executing this Agreement, they are relying solely upon their own independent judgment and the advice of their own counsel; and (iv) that they have not been influenced in any way whatsoever by any representation, statement, action or omission by any of the Parties released under this Agreement, or their officers, employees, agents, representatives or attorneys.

-5.4 The Parties acknowledge that they may have sustained claims, damages, or losses that are presently unknown and unsuspected and that any such claims, damages, or losses as were sustained may give rise to additional claims, damages, or losses in the future that are not now anticipated.
+5.6 The Parties acknowledge that they may have sustained claims, damages, or losses that are presently unknown and unsuspected and that any such claims, damages, or losses as were sustained may give rise to additional claims, damages, or losses in the future that are not now anticipated.
 The Parties acknowledge that this release has been negotiated and agreed upon in light of these factors and the Parties expressly waive any rights they may have under any state or federal statute or common law to the contrary.